Dietrich von Bothmer: Awards and citations

 Bothmer was a Chevalier de la Légion d'honneur, the French order established in 1802.
 It is the highest decoration in France.

-Bothmer was elected in 1988 to the Institue de France, the French learned society founded in 1795.
+Bothmer was elected in 1988 to the Institute de France, the French learned society founded in 1795.
 He was a member of its Academie des Inscriptions et Belles-Lettres.
 Only two Americans can be in it at any one time.

 Bothmer was elected a member of The Académie française (one of only two Americans to have this honor) as an Associé (only French citizens can be Academicians), in 1997.
 The Académie comprises forty members, known as les immortels ("the immortals").
 New members are elected by the members of the Académie itself.
 The Académie Française, also known as the French Academy, is the principal French council for matters pertaining to the French language.
 The Académie was officially established in 1635 by Cardinal Richelieu, the chief minister to King Louis XIII.

 He was also an honorary fellow of Wadham College, and the recipient of several honorary doctorates.

 Complementing his career as a curator and an academic, he served on the Art Advisory Council of the International Foundation for Art Research.